Rachel Maclean (artist)

 Rachel Maclean (born 1987) is a Scottish visual artist and filmmaker.

 She lives and works in Glasgow.

 Her films have shown widely in galleries, museums, film festivals, and on television.
-She has screened work at numerous festivals in the UK and internationally, such as Rotterdam International Film Festival, Ars Electronica, Fantastic Fest, Mecal Pro, Fantasia Film Festival, and BFI London Film Festival.
-She has received significant acclaim with solo shows at Tate Britain and The National Gallery, London, and she represented Scotland at the 2017 Venice Biennale with her film Spite Your Face.
-Her work A Whole New World (2014) won the prestigious Margaret Tate Award in 2013.
+She has screened work at numerous festivals in the UK and internationally, including Rotterdam International Film Festival, Ars Electronica, Fantastic Fest, Mecal Pro, Fantasia Film Festival, and BFI London Film Festival.
+She has received significant acclaim with solo shows at Tate Britain and The National Gallery, London, and represented Scotland at the 2017 Venice Biennale with her film Spite Your Face.
+Her work A Whole New World (2014) won the Margaret Tait Award in 2013.
 She has twice been shortlisted for the Jarman Award, and achieved widespread critical praise for Feed Me at the British Art Show in 2016.

 Maclean is also a NUAcT Research Fellow at Newcastle University.